krisgottschalk/Task-Manager-Project/README.md

 To get this project up and running follow these steps:

 1. Open the terminal on your computer.
-Navigate to the place where you want to save the Task Manager Project with the help of the command `cd`.
+Navigate to the place where you want to save the Task Manager Project using the command `cd`.
 Now you can create a folder for the project and change into it.
 ```bash
 mkdir TaskManager
 cd TaskManager